Transition to Retirement

 During the global financial crisis, the above minimum rates were also temporarily halved for the financial years between 2009 and 2011.
 This was referred to as minimum pension drawdown relief.

-An SMSF must register for PAYG when a Transition to Retirement is started.
+An SMSF must register for PAYG when a Transition to Retirement is started and if the Member taking out pension is less than 60 years of age.
 You can download the ATO guidance on TTR for SMSF’s below:

 Access the ATO website to view the PAYG withholding calculator.